 - If an organization follows the Cash Method has to disclose to notes to the accounts.

-- It is not useful for the big organization because it doesn’t any Comparative information statements of the organization
+- It is not useful for the big organization because it doesn’t have any Comparative information statements of the organization.

 Accrual Method: Under this method, transactions are recorded in the books of an account without actual cash received.

 - It doesn’t provide information regarding working capital requirements

 - Under this method, books can show a profit, but actually, there is a shortage of cash to operate the business.

 - For example, X sold goods to Y worth $ 10000 on credit.
 Under the accrual method, X will record the sale, and books will show the sale of $ 10000, but in reality, the transactions are on credit, and money is yet to receive from Y.